Faculty of Arts

 - Single Honours students who successfully complete the requirements for a Double Major in a second discipline may, if they choose, declare that Double Major.
 Upon graduation, their transcript will record that they have fulfilled the requirements for a Major in that subject.

-- A first-class Honours degree requires a GPA of 3.6 in the courses of the Honours subject or subjects, excluding introductory courses.
+- A first-class Honours degree requires a GPA of 3.6 in the courses of the Honours subject or subjects, excluding lower-level courses.
 For an Honours degree an average of 3.0 is required in these courses.
 Averages in the Honours subject(s) are calculated on the basis of the minimum number of credit hours required by individual Departments or Interdisciplinary Programs; credit hours successfully completed above this minimum are treated as “non-required” courses.
 Students are required to sustain a GPA of 2.5 in “non-required” courses taken for credit hours 31-120.
 Courses which Honours students are obliged to take must be counted as part of the minimum number of credit hours for the purpose of calculating the GPA in the Honours courses.

 The recommendation to award an Honours degree will be made to the Dean of Arts by the Department(s) concerned.
 In the case of Joint Honours, the standing is determined by the overall average in the courses required to fulfill the minimum requirements in both programs, and is subject to the agreement of both Departments (or of the Department and the Interdisciplinary Program) concerned.